 Large groups with multiple Google Business Profiles should know their business’s reputation is more than the reputation of any individual location.

 Multi-location businesses present unique opportunities.
 You can reach more customers where they are or prefer to be.
 You can supply different services based on the location’s demands.
 And you have more opportunities to manage your reputation to build trust both online and off — and drive conversions.
 Utilizing business listings sites can further enhance this reach, putting your multiple locations in front of even more potential customers.

 For starters, watch our CEO, Matt, discuss multi-location trust marketing strategies on the Local Marketing Insider Live:

-Not familiar is reputation management?
+Not familiar with reputation management?
 Read this.

 Building trust can’t be a cut-and-paste effort from your first location to your second or third or twentieth, especially online.
 While you generally can use the same blueprint to structure each of your Google Business Profiles (GBP - formerly known as GMB or Google My Business), you’ll also need to consider how to optimize those profiles not only in structure but according to the varied needs and feedback of your customers.
 This optimization can be managed seamlessly with the right business listings management tools and strategies.

 On top of that, your business’s reputation is more than the reputation of any individual location.